brendan-rius/brendan-rius.github.io/_posts/2014-12-26-heartbleed-bug.md

 First, OpenSSL is an open-source software which aims to implement the TLS protocol (formerly called the SSL protocol).
-The TLS protocol was created to provide an efficient way to establish a secure connection between two points so that no one can normally know those two point are "talking" about together.
+The TLS protocol was created to provide an efficient way to establish a secure connection between two points so that no one can normally know what those two point are "talking" about together.
-If you go to your bank website, your URL should be something like "https://" (if not, consider changing bank :D) that means you are communicating safely with your bank.
+If you go to your bank website, the URL should be something like "https://" (if not, consider changing bank :D) that means you are communicating safely with your bank over the TLS protocol.

 The problem is that every time you make a request to the server (when you go to another page for example) you have to re-establish a secure connection, and it